- Your doctor may prescribe antibiotics to get rid of the bacteria causing the infection.

 - All sex partners should be treated.

-- Limit the number of sexual partners.
+- Limit your number of sexual partners.

 - Always use condoms.

-- If you have symptoms or think you have an infection, seek treatment immediately and notify all sexual partners.
+- If you have symptoms, or think you have an infection, seek treatment immediately and notify all sexual partners.

 - Practice good personal hygiene.